ansemjo/stdkdf/README.md

 It uses a set of predefined options and only very few flags which makes it easy and quick to use.
 Output is either Base64 encoded or raw bytes.

-## install from source
+## install

-If you have `make` and `go` (min. version 1.11+ for modules support) installed, use the makefile targets.
-This will place the binary in either `~/.local/bin` or `/usr/local/bin` depending on wether you are root or not:
+Either simply use `go get`:

+    go get github.com/ansemjo/stdkdf

+Or, if you have `make` installed, use the makefile to compile and install a smaller static binary:

-    make build
+    make static
-    make install
+    sudo make install

-If you have the `mkr` binary from `ansemjo/makerelease` installed, you can build a reproducible
-release:

-    make release

 ## usage